JosiahAllen03/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <h2>List of Prerequisites</h2>

-- Mircosoft Azure Subscription
+- Mircosoft Azure Subscription, sign up for a free account.
 - Access to Microsoft Remote Desktop
--
+    - For Mac user check out this video on how to remote desktop connect ( https://tinyurl.com/yhvrs3mt )

 <h2>Actions and Observations</h2>